kubeflow/website/content/docs/fairing/gcp/configure-gcp.md

 +++
-title = "Configure Kubeflow Fairing with Access to GCP" description = "Configuring your Kubeflow Fairing development environment to access Kubeflow on GKE or AI Platform" weight = 20
+title = "Configure Kubeflow Fairing with Access to GCP" description = "Configuring your Kubeflow Fairing development environment to access Kubeflow on GKE" weight = 20
 +++

-This guide describes how to configure your development environment with access to Google Cloud Platform (GCP), so you can use Kubeflow Fairing to train or deploy a model on Kubeflow on Google Kubernetes Engine (GKE) or Google AI Platform.
+This guide describes how to configure your development environment with access to Google Cloud Platform (GCP), so you can use Kubeflow Fairing to train or deploy a model on Kubeflow on Google Kubernetes Engine (GKE).

 If you have not installed Kubeflow Fairing, follow the guide to [installing Kubeflow Fairing][fairing-install] before continuing.